ozgursagiroglu/ozgursagiroglu/README.md

 # Hi, I'm Özgür! 👋

 ## 🚀 About Me
 I’ve been working as a full-stack developer for over 10 years based in Turkey.
 I met coding to develop my projects when I was in high school.
 I improved my skills in every project.
 My main focus is on front-end products, but I’ve built mobile applications and back-end systems in different roles and technologies during my career.
+Since 2019, I’ve been working in contract roles with companies for their projects to develop and optimize.

+I attach importance to performance, stabilization, and code quality on projects while I work.

 <br />